 You might be asked to provide a sample of poo so it can be tested for worm eggs.

 If you have worms, a GP will prescribe medicine to kill them.
 You take this for 1 to 3 days.
 The people you live with may also need to be treated.

 Any worms in your gut will eventually pass out in your poo.
 You may not notice this.

 To avoid becoming infected again or infecting others, it's very important during the weeks after starting treatment to wash your hands:

 - regularly during the day

-Go back to your GP if your symptoms don't get better in 2 weeks or you keep passing live worms in your poo.
+Go back to the GP if your symptoms do not get better in 2 weeks or you keep passing live worms in your poo.